BayBE — A Bayesian Back End for Design of Experiments¶

 Optional: Defining the Optimization Strategy¶

-As an optional step, we can specify details on how the optimization of the experimental settings should be performed.
-If omitted, BayBE will choose a default setting.
+As an optional step, we can specify details on how the optimization of the experimental configurations should be performed.
+If omitted, BayBE will choose a default Bayesian optimization setting.

 For our example, we combine two recommenders via a so-called meta recommender named